 The Eucharist: At the Heart of Catholic Life

-This course provides guided discussion around the Fall 2011 issue of C21 Resources, a free publication of Boston College’s Church in the 21st Century Center.
-This issue, entitled “The Eucharist: At the Center of Catholic Life,” edited by Boston College School of Theology and Ministry faculty member John Baldovin, S.J., contains articles by a variety of authors, excerpts from key ecclesial documents, and poems, which center on the meaning of the Eucharist, the theme of real presence, Eucharist as sacrifice, and the connection between Eucharist and justice.
-There will be attention to parents handing on the faith in reference to Eucharist, praying the liturgy of the Eucharist, and a brief look at the new translation of the Roman Missal.
+This course provides guided discussion around the Fall 2011 issue of C21 Resources, a publication of Boston College’s Church in the 21st Century Center.
+This issue, entitled “The Eucharist: At the Center of Catholic Life,” edited by John Baldovin, S.J., contains articles by a variety of authors, excerpts from key ecclesial documents, and poems, which center on the meaning of the Eucharist, the theme of real presence, Eucharist as sacrifice, and the connection between Eucharist and justice.
+Attention is given to parents handing on the faith in reference to Eucharist, praying the liturgy of the Eucharist, and a brief look at the new translation of the Roman Missal.

 Check the course schedule for future offerings of this course.

 - Reading 29 pages by 18 different authors;

 - A Resources page for further study; and

 - A special resource page on the new translation of the Roman Missal.